Energy

 The Government of Hungary published the National Energy Strategy in 2020.
 Its primary aim is to completely decarbonize energy production in line with European initiatives.
 One major pillar of the strategy is to enhance the reliability of energy supply and to reduce Hungary’s dependence on energy imports.
 A basic objective of energy management is to search for energy-efficient and environmentally friendly solutions, and to explore the development and usage of new materials and technologies.
 Hungarian R&D objectives are aligned with this strategy: to maintain domestic nuclear competence and to prepare for the technological challenges of the decades to come.
 RDI activities need to be coordinated in order to support future technologies, including fusion energy production and nuclear power stations of the 4th generation, and to resolve the closure of the nuclear fuel cycle.

-Promoting the use of renewable resources for power generation by developing new storage systems and energy conversion methods.
+In the field of energy research, the research into renewable energy sources conducted by HUN-REN EK-CER and HUN-REN CSS stands out.
+Their aim is to promote the use of renewable resources for power generation by developing new storage systems and energy conversion methods.
 When electricity is produced from weather-dependent renewable sources, there are times when excess energy is produced, requiring storage systems to be created and networks developed in order for the electrical grid to manage this excess energy, with researchers modeling these developments in simulations.
 Scientists are also focusing on highly effective, sustainable, long-life, cheap and safe fuel cells and Li-ion batteries, as well as performing experiments to prepare them for manufacturing.

 Finding new, cost-effective chemical processes to produce hydrogen as a fuel is also an important objective.
-EK has achieved significant results in the past decade in the evaluation of the environmental and social effects of various energy scenarios.
+HUN-REN EK-CER has achieved significant results in the past decade in the evaluation of the environmental and social effects of various energy scenarios.
 Some alternatives, such as the increasing use of biomass as a fuel, may cause serious damage to the ecosystem and humans by increasing air pollution.
 By applying the measurement techniques developed for nanotechnology, revolutionary new results may be obtained on the sources and health effects of ultrafine particles in the environment, which are still currently unknown.